jreisinger/docs/data/blog/2020-03-16-working-with-waf-containers.md

 To make permanent changes you modify the WAF's `Dockerfile` and/or related configuration files.

-## Test the changes
+## Test the WAF container

-`waf-tester` will run tests against a WAF (that is running on localhost in this case):
+[waf-tester](https://github.com/jreisinger/waf-tester) will run tests against a WAF (that is running on localhost in this case):

 ```
 $ waf-tester -tests waf_tests/generic/basic-tests.yaml -print OK